kimpepper/password_policy_pwned/README.md

-password_policy_exposed
+password_policy_pwned
 ======================

 This is a Drupal 8 module that adds a exposed plugin to the D8 Password Policy module.
-Exposed is configured as a constraint within a password policy.

 ## Providers
 ### Have I Been Pwned
 The plugin uses the [Have I Been Pwned](https://haveibeenpwned.com/) Passwords [API](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange).